-Teaching methods:

-Lecture(s), PBL

-Assessment methods:

 Written exam, Final paper, Presentation

-Keywords:

-State aid, public procurement, services of general economic interest Faculty of Law
+State aid, public procurement, services of general economic interest

 European Fundamental Rights Law

 This course aims to study system of fundamental rights protection in the European Union.
 This system(s) of the protection of fundamental rights in the European Union involve(s) bills of rights, institutions and mechanisms located in at least three separate but interlocked scenes: the national system, the international level encompassing various international human rights systems, mainly the Council of Europe with its European Convention of Human Rights, and the European Union.
 The result is a highly complex legal environment, consisting of systems that are often overlapping and complementary, but also competing at times.
 This course seeks to offer a clear insight in how the overall system functions, how the different scenes interrelate, how the systems and mechanisms operate and how individuals can have their rights protected.